Luan121314/linkedIn-robot/readme.md

 - Open file in src/resources/logs.json to view connection logs

 ## Configuration
-- The file manifest is responsable
+- Configure the options of robot in `manifest` file

  ## Main Technologies and packages used